 Photo of Jess Gonzalez Valenzuela Jess Gonzalez Valenzuela

-Jess Gonzalez Valenzuela (they/them and she/her) is an associate in the firm’s Sn Francisco office and is a member of the Data Privacy and Cybersecurity and Corporate Practice Groups.
+Jess Gonzalez Valenzuela (they/them and she/her) is an associate in the firm’s San Francisco office, specializing in the Data Privacy and Cybersecurity Practice Group.
+Jess assists clients with cybersecurity issues such as incident response, risk management, internal investigations, and regulatory compliance.
+Additionally, Jess…